Structured information to guide you through Unbxd PIM with minimal assistance

 5. Create a New Role

-6. Set Property Permissions for a Role
+6. Set Attribute Permissions for a Role

 7. Set System Permissions for a Role